Bios

 Becky spent her childhood in Australia and California, before moving to Arizona in order to raise her family.
 She completed her Bachelor's Degree in Psychology, plus her Master of Arts in Professional Counseling at Ottawa University, in Phoenix.
 With her extensive education and experience, Becky is an asset to the children that attend Artplay.

 Allie's youth was spent in Phoenix, before moving to Los Angeles to attend The Fashion Institute of Design and Merchandising.
-She graduated with a degree in Fashion Design and for 13 years, Allie worked for major manufacturers and retailers, creating clothing lines for Target, Disney and beyond.
+She graduated with a degree in Fashion Design and for 13 years, Allie worked for major manufacturers and retailers, creating clothing lines for Target, Disney and others.
 It was a growing experience that, in turn, led her to wanting to be in a more helping-related profession.
 So, Allie decided to move back to Arizona in order to help under-served children in our community, using art.
 From there, Allie took the valuable tools that she had gained, plus her Support Specialist Certification, in order to work as a Behavior Coach and Mentor to kids in the foster system.
-She provided them with a safe place to express themselves openly.
 Now, at Artplay, Allie is focused on helping kids, 6-18 years old, to lower their anxiety and build strong self-identities using her playful, gentle guidance.
-Being a lover of animals, she always has a therapy pet in her space, for kids that love to practice nurturing.
+Being a lover of animals, she always has a therapy pet in her space.

 Orren Reeves